reimagined/resolve/docs/modules/comments.md

 {
-  authorId,        // The comment author's unique ID. commentId,       // The new comment's unique ID. parentCommentId, // (optional) The ID of the parrent comment. content,         // An object that contains data associated with the comment (text, timestamp, title, and so on).
+  authorId,        // The comment author's unique ID. commentId,       // The new comment's unique ID. parentCommentId, // Optional.
+The ID of the parent comment. content,         // An object that contains data associated with the comment (text, timestamp, title, and so on).
 }
 ```